Apple Watch Ultra dives to new heights with Oceanic+ app

 Additional screens are accessible with the Digital Crown while the Action button sets a compass heading.

 The Oceanic+ app also offers safety warnings like decompression limits, excessive ascent rate and safety stop guidance.
-These come with colour coding to ensure the diver understand the situation better.
+These come with colour coding to ensure the diver understands the situation better.

+Indian users will have to pay Rs 969 per month or Rs 7,700 per year, to access decompression tracking, tissue loading, the location planner, and an unlimited logbook capacity.
+Family Sharing is available for Rs 11,900 annually, allowing access for up to five people.